SaumyaC11/Tweets_Classification/README.md

 The implementation follows a machine learning pipeline that includes text preprocessing, feature construction, and classification using Support Vector Machines (SVM).
 Cross-validation is employed to determine the optimal kernel for SVM.

 ---
+### See deployment here - https://tweetsclassification.streamlit.app/ ( test with random tweets to check model accuracy)
 ## Workflow

 ### 1. **Text Preprocessing**